transferring the deceased

 If someone has died and you require our assistance please contact us on our

 24 Hour telephone numbers 01268 743102 or 01702 586383

 If you are entrusting A.R.Adams to carry out the funeral arrangements then our service to you will start when you first call us.
 A representative of the company will ask you for the name and location of the deceased and whether or not a doctor or other medical practitioner has confirmed that the death has occurred.
 Your name and address will be taken and a time of arrival will be agreed.

-We will always strive to be with you within an hour of you making contacting with us, unless you specify you would like a more time.
+We will always strive to be with you within an hour of your making contacting with us, unless you specify that you would like more time.